KnownStormChaser/master-weather-model-list/models/nwp_models/regional/poland/alaro-poland.md

 ---

 ## Data assimilation
-- **Data assimilation:** Pre-operational (surface only) as of the 2025 EWGLAM poster
+- **Data assimilation:** Pre-operational (surface only) — still described as *pre-operational* in the most recent (6th ASW, April 2026) poster
 - **Method / cadence:** **CANARI** surface assimilation on a 6-hour cycle.
 Earlier (2024) this was described as a test-mode CANARI surface analysis within CY43T2 using SYNOP and partially automatic-station data via the OPLACE database.
-Whether it is in the publicly distributed product yet is unconfirmed — **flag for verification**.
+The "pre-operational" wording persisted unchanged from 2024 through April 2026, which suggests the surface DA is **not yet in the operational (hence public) product** — **flag for verification**.

 ---